-To use this functionality, administrators need to install and enable the Collaborative Tag Management app from Market.
+To use tag management, administrators need to install and enable the Collaborative Tags Management app.

-The Tag Manager is for creating new tags, editing existing tags, and deleting tags.
+The Tag Manager is used for creating new tags, editing existing tags, and deleting tags.
 Tags may be marked as Visible, Static, Restricted, or Invisible.